 - Ask: “What should be our #1 focus next quarter?” or “What should we stop doing to free capacity?”

-- Collect ideas for 3–5 minutes
+- Collect ideas for 3–5 minutes, so everyone can contribute before the discussion starts.

 Read also: How to Prioritize Tasks Effectively When You’re Managing a Team